ArtificialOwl/daita.github.com/_posts/2019-08-12-custom-search.md

 # The solution

-Even if it is only about few metadata, as the content of the file does not need to be indexed, it became quickly obvious that the cleanest solution that covert all requirements was to write an app that extends the `files_fulltextsearch` app.
+Even if it is only about a small amount of metadata, as the content of the file does not need to be indexed, it became quickly obvious that the cleanest solution that would cover all requirements was to write an app that extends the `files_fulltextsearch` app.

 The app would: